 “Terminator is an online terminology management and discussion tool.
 It tries to lower the barrier of entry, but also provides tools to enable teams to work towards higher quality while welcoming newcomers.”

 Host terminology collections or glossaries on Terminator.
-The tool alows teams of linguists to manage permissions, discuss terminology, and search for terms.
+The tool allows teams of linguists to manage permissions, discuss terminology, and search for terms.
+At the time of this article’s revision, the Terminator project had not been updated for several years.

 https://github.com/translate/terminator